Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/2-knight-five-element.md

 Private -> Sergeant -> Lieutenant -> Captain -> Major -> Colonel -> General

 # Character equipment: Weapon, Armor, Shield, Land.

+# Mint Character

+The first time the player mint the character.
+The player will be given a one-star equipment set.